Info About Academic IELTS

 IELTS Academic Module Explained

 IELTS is a standard test that is popular across the world for the way it assesses your ability to comprehend English language and thus, helps you in fulfilling your aim of studying and working in an international location.
-The IELTS preparation comprises taking test for two modules.
+The test preparation comprises taking test for two modules.
 They are the Academic module and General Training module.
 These tests are organized for all the four test sections i.e. the Reading, Writing, Listening and Speaking test sections.
-The Academic IELTS aims at assessing those students who want to take IELTS for getting admission to an undergraduate or a postgraduate course.
+The Academic aims for assessing those students who want to take the test for getting admission to an undergraduate or a postgraduate course.
 It differs from the General Training module owing to the aspect that the latter assesses those IELTS aspirants who want to go to an English speaking country to join a vocational course or are immigrants especially to Australia, Canada and New Zealand.

 Academic Reading test